 “Valuing Women.
 Working for Change.”

 The Women’s Services team help women in Halifax find employment, address work-related challenges, and advance their careers.
-They are expertly aware of the social positioning of women, and work with women to develop strategies to help them overcome barriers in order to participate successfully within the paid workforce.
-They cultivate and maintain expertise on women’s needs and issues in relation to employment, with extensive expertise around issues that affect women disproportionate to men, including underemployment, wage gap, childcare issues, and social inequities.
-Staff have in-depth social analysis and expertise on women’s issues.
+They work with women to develop strategies to help them overcome barriers in order to participate successfully within the paid workforce.
+They cultivate and maintain expertise on women’s needs and issues in relation to employment, and around issues that affect women including underemployment, wage gap, childcare issues, and social inequities.
 They utilize a holistic approach: taking the whole person (circumstances, social factors, etc.) into account when addressing women’s employment needs.
 They are connected with a wide network of women-focused and mainstream community supports, to keep current with issues facing women, and readily provide appropriate referrals.

 The Women’s Services team assist women in the form of individual employment counselling by appointment at our office and workshops in various locations throughout HRM in the areas of career exploration, job search, employment maintenance, and skill enhancement.
-(Keep an eye out for their Fall, Winter, and Spring workshop schedules!).
-They provide a full menu of services for women in career transition and offer specific programming for marginalized groups of women, including racially visible women and mature workers.
-They offer a women-only safe space and deliver women-only workshops.
-This provides support to a segment of the population with unique employment needs, in which many women could not, or would not, access similar services elsewhere.
+Workshop schedules are updated monthly and posted on our website.
+They provide a full menu of services for women in career transition and offer specific programming for marginalized groups of women.
+They deliver women-only workshops.

 Their primary goal is to create a supportive, comfortable environment for our women.
 In addition to counselling and workshops, they provide a resource area with daily computer access for job seekers, including a phone, printer, photocopier, and fax machine, as well as lots of information about services available within the community.
 There is also a job board filled with recent postings and a community board filled with upcoming events, supports, and training opportunities.